An Entanglement Monotone from the Contextual Fraction: Introduction

 The role played by entanglement and contextuality in quantum computation has been recognised for a long time.
 Entanglement is a key ingredient in teleportation~\cite{Bennett1993} and cryptography~\cite{Ekert1991} protocols, and is necessary for quantum speedup~\cite{Jozsa2003}.
 However, Van den Nest showed that a large quantity of entanglement is not necessary, suggesting perhaps that entanglement alone is not the source of this speedup \cite{VandenNest2013}.
 In contrast, contextuality was proven to be necessary for quantum speedup in two computational paradigms \cite{Howard2014,BermejoVega2017}, the effectiveness of one (measurement-based quantum computation) even depending directly on the amount of contextuality~\cite{Abramsky2017}.

 The paper is structured as follows.
-After reviewing the necessary background in Section~\ref{sec:background}, in Section~\ref{sec:CimpliesE} we show that for arbitrary composite systems, sheaf-theoretic contextuality implies entanglement.
-Furthermore, in Section~\ref{Methods} we focus on bipartite systems and show that the contextual fraction computed with respect to a specific measurement scenario uniquely determined by the state grows monotonically with the entanglement entropy.
-We propose this as a new measure of entanglement.
+After reviewing the necessary background in \cref{sec:background}, in \cref{sec:CimpliesE} we show that for arbitrary composite systems, sheaf-theoretic contextuality \TC{of local measurements} implies entanglement.
+In \cref{sec:methods}, we focus on \TC{2-qubit} systems and show that the contextual fraction computed with respect to a measurement scenario uniquely determined by the state \TC{is an entanglement monotone.
+We call this function the \emph{quarter-turn contextuality fraction} (QTCF).
+Lastly, we give an upper bound on the minimum entanglement entropy that a 2-qubit state must have in order to be contextual with respect to some Bell scenario.}